PLC ladder logic timers are often used in PLC programs in many different ways.

 For my PLC timer examples, I will be using Studio 5000, which is the PLC programming software for Allen-Bradley ControlLogix PLCs.

-But the things you will learn here in these examples can be applied to any other PLC software.
-Because the overall timer functions are pretty much the same for any other PLC brand.
+But, as we said earlier, what you will learn here in these examples can be applied to other PLC programming software.

 On-delay timer